Hypotrachyna constictovexans: Description

-In terms of chemical reactions, the upper cortex of Hypotrachyna constictovexans is K+ (yellow), while the medulla is K+ (orange) and Pd+ (orange-red).
+In terms of spot test reactions, the upper of Hypotrachyna constictovexans is K+ (yellow), while the medulla is K+ (orange) and Pd+ (orange-red).
 The lichen does not show any colour change with C or KC reagents and shows no fluorescence under UV light.
 The thallus contains atranorin in the upper cortex and constictic and protolichesterinic acids in the medulla, as confirmed by thin-layer chromatography.

 Distribution

 At the time of its original publication, the lichen was known only from a single specimen collected at the type locality.